-The Secretary-General of the United Nations, Kofi Annan, launched the Global Compact in 2000 to harness the power of collective action in the promotion of responsible corporate citizenship.
-The Global Compact provides a framework of ten principles in four different categories – human rights, labour standards, the environment & anti-corruption – within which companies are invited to manage their operations.
+In 2000, then Secretary-General of the United Nations, Kofi Annan, launched the UN Global Compact to harness the power of collective action in the promotion of responsible corporate citizenship.
+The UN Global Compact provides a framework of ten principles in four different categories – human rights, labour standards, the environment & anti-corruption – within which companies are invited to manage their operations.

 - to provide UK signatories with a facility to consider and advance issues of mutual interest and concern

 - to provide a mechanism through which performance and reporting on UN Global Compact principles can be improved by mutual support

 - to enable participants to share and exchange practice and experience

 - to provide input to the UN Global Compact on its future development and activity

 - to promote the UN Global Compact principles throughout the UK business community

 - to help promote and support the UN Global Compact worldwide